 On the basis of our discussions with the FDA, we believe that positive results from two adequate, well-controlled efficacy and safety studies and long-term (six- and 12-month) safety exposure studies would provide sufficient evidence of efficacy and safety to support FDA approval of TNX-102 SL for the management of FM.
 Following the BESTFIT study, we received written guidance from the FDA which accepted our proposal to use a 30% pain responder analysis as the primary efficacy endpoint in our Phase 3 program to support the approval of TNX-102 SL for the management of FM.
-We expect to initiate a randomized, double-blind, placebo-controlled, 12-week Phase 3 trial of TNX-102 SL in 500 patients with FM in the second quarter of 2015.
-We expect to report top line results from this trial in the second half of 2016.
+We initiated the randomized, double-blind, placebo-controlled, 12-week Phase 3 AFFIRM trial of TNX-102 SL in 500 patients with FM in the second quarter of 2015, from which we expect to report top line results from this trial in the third quarter of 2016.
+We plan to initiate a second Phase 3 trial of TNX-102 SL in FM in the second quarter of 2016.
+An End-of-Phase 2 Chemistry, Manufacturing and Controls meeting was held in February 2016 to discuss the quality data requirement for the TNX-102 SL NDA submission.
+As of the date of this filing, we have not received the FDA official minutes from the meeting.

-We are evaluating TNX-102 SL for the treatment of military-related PTSD in the randomized, double-blind, placebo-controlled Phase 2 AtEase study, from which we expect to report initial results in the first half of 2016.
-The primary objective of the AtEase trial is to evaluate the efficacy of TNX-102 SL 2.8 mg as compared to placebo sublingual tablet following eight weeks of treatment using the Clinician-Administered PTSD Scale.
+We are evaluating TNX-102 SL for the treatment of military-related PTSD in the randomized, double-blind, placebo-controlled Phase 2 AtEase study, from which we expect to report top line results in the second quarter of 2016.
+The primary objective of the AtEase trial is to evaluate the efficacy of TNX-102 SL 2.8 mg as compared to placebo sublingual tablet following 12 weeks of treatment using the Clinician-Administered PTSD Scale.
 Based on our communications with the FDA to date, we believe that positive results from two adequate, well-controlled efficacy and safety studies and long-term (six- and 12-month) safety exposure studies would support FDA approval of TNX-102 SL for the management of PTSD.
 If we achieve our primary outcome measure in the AtEase study, it could qualify as one of the two studies required to support the NDA.
 We expect that we can use the data generated by our clinical development of TNX-102 SL in FM to supplement the long-term safety exposure data required for the PTSD NDA.

-We are developing TNX-201 for the treatment of ETTH.
-We are preparing to commence a 200-patient Phase 2 study in ETTH in the second quarter of 2015, in which patients will be randomized at approximately 10 U.S. centers to receive TNX-201 140 mg (4 x 35 mg) or placebo capsules.
-The primary efficacy endpoint will be the difference between the two study arms in the number of subjects who report complete relief from their headache pain at two hours following a dose of study medication.
-We expect to report top line results from this study in the fourth quarter of 2015.
-Although the clinical development of TNX-201 can be accelerated based on available information on the active ingredient of TNX-201, approval of any NDA will be as a new chemical entity pursuant to Section 505(b)(1) of the FDCA.
+We were developing TNX-201 for the treatment of ETTH.
+We completed a 150-patient Phase 2 study in ETTH and announced results of the study on February 16, 2016.
+In that study patients were randomized at approximately 10 U.S. centers to receive TNX-201 140 mg (4 x 35 mg) or placebo capsules.
+The primary efficacy endpoint was the difference between the two study arms in the number of subjects who report complete relief from their headache pain at two hours following a dose of study medication.
+We reported top line results from this study on February 16, 2016.
+Since TNX-201 failed to show efficacy, we abandoned development of TNX-201.